-This spring, three teachers will offer Being Here Now in the Middle of Everything, a three-day retreat at rustic Breitenbush Hot Springs, deep in the Oregon Cascades forest.
+Be with us this spring for Being Here Now, in the Middle of Everything, a 3-day retreat at rustic Breitenbush Hot Springs, deep in the Oregon Cascades forest.

-Living Earth founder Betsy Toll, Rameshwar Das of Love Serve Remember Foundation, and kirtan artist Kavita MacMillan will explore practices and insights from the Buddhist, bhakti, sanatana dharma, and nondual traditions.
+Rameshwar Das of Love Serve Remember Foundation, and kirtan artist Kavita MacMillan will join Living Earth founder Betsy Toll for this immersion in devotional practices and insight from the Buddhist, bhakti, sanatana dharma, and advaita traditions.

-These currents flow with the grace, humor, depth, and love that define Neem Karoli Baba, the Indian saint affectionately known as Maharajji.
-Together, they nurture our capacity to live with compassion, courage, grace, and ease as we navigate challenging times.
+The currents of these traditions flow with grace, humor, wisdom, and love from Neem Karoli Baba, the Indian saint introduced to the West by Ram Dass as Maharajji.
+Woven together, they enrich our capacity to live with compassion, courage, grace, and ease as we navigate the challenging times we live in.

-Informal check-in and welcome will begin at 5:15 PM in the River Yurt.
-Our first evening session will begin at 7:30 PM, and retreat will close on Wednesday, April 17, just after lunch.
+Early welcome will begin at 5:15 PM in the River Yurt, and our first evening session will begin at 7:30 PM, after dinner.
+Retreat will close on Wednesday, April 17, just after lunch.

 Betsy Toll offers dharma gatherings, workshops, service programs, and community celebrations based in Portland.
 She has volunteered since 2009 in chaplaincy with individuals who are dying or in trauma.
 Betsy is deeply grateful for Ram Dass’s experience, wisdom, and loving support over many years.
 She also bows to Joanna Macy, Roshi Joan Halifax, and Frank Ostaseski, whose lives and generosity illuminate the dharma path.